-We fully support and respect all of our federal, state, and local law enforcement professionals, along with our prosecutors and our courts.
-Our rule of law must be fairly and swiftly enforced and protected.
+We fully support and respect all of our federal, state, and local law enforcement professionals, along with our prosecutors, our defense attorneys, and our courts.
+Our rule of law must be fairly and swiftly enforced, defended, and protected for all regardless of one's race, gender, ethnicity, religion, sexual orientation, etc.

 2) Create a national police misconduct database or registry (with full transparency and accountability) to list and track all officers complaints and misconducts throughout their careers, and end special rights for police officers;